kubernetes-sigs/network-policy-api/npeps/npep-133-fqdn-egress-selector.md

   (for example `kubernetes.io`).
 * Support basic wildcard matching capabilities when specifying FQDNs (for example `*.cloud-provider.io`)
-* Currently only `ALLOW` type rules are proposed.
+* Currently only `Accept` type rules are proposed.
-  * Safely enforcing `DENY` rules based on FQDN selectors is difficult as there is no guarantee a Network Policy plugin is aware of all IPs backing a FQDN policy.
+  * Safely enforcing `Deny` rules based on FQDN selectors is difficult as there is no guarantee a Network Policy plugin is aware of all IPs backing a FQDN policy.
 If a Network Policy plugin has incomplete information, it may accidentally allow traffic to an IP belonging to a denied domain.
 This would constitute a security breach.

-    By contrast, `ALLOW` rules, which may also have an incomplete list of IPs, would not create a security breach.
+    By contrast, `Accept` rules, which may also have an incomplete list of IPs, would not create a security breach.
 In case of incomplete information, valid traffic would be dropped as the plugin believes the destination IP does not belong to the domain.
 While this is definitely undesirable, it is at least